Federico Beltrán Masses: Impact of the Spanish Civil War and World War II

 The horrors of the Spanish Civil War caused the artist great distress.
 Beltrán Masses was instinctively unsympathetic to the Republic, believing it had destroyed much that he treasured; the support of the exiled King Alfonso XIII had also been an important factor in his early success.

 A practising Catholic and a knight of both the Order of Malta and the Order of the Holy Sepulchre, Beltrán Masses instinctively supported the Nationalists, but he was also deeply affected by the tragic consequences of the conflict, having friends on both sides.

 He remained in Paris after the outbreak of the Second World War.
 As a citizen of a neutral power, he was able to live relatively undisturbed by the German occupation.
 The art market suffered, however, and he was forced to move to a smaller home and give painting lessons in his studio to make ends meet.

 When ill health and failing eyesight, which had begun deteriorating in the mid-1930s, required urgent attention, Beltrán Masses travelled to Madrid, but returned to Paris the following year, hoping to resume his career.
 This proved impossible.
-Liver disease now compounded his earlier heart problems, and on 4 October 1949, Beltrán Masses died, aged just sixty-four.
+Liver disease now compounded his earlier heart problems, and on 4 October 1949, Beltrán Masses died, aged sixty-four.